raspicamplayer/camplayer/README.md

 camplayer
 ```

 Check the output of this command for errors and/or warnings.

+* For the Raspberry pi 4, use the HDMI0 labeled output
+* Unsupported hardware? -> see 'hardwarecheck' in advanced settings, no guarantee!
+* H265/HEVC streams are not supported in grid mode!

 ## Performance impact